prips00/Summer_Olympics_ETG/README.md

 # Summer_Olympics_ETG

-In this the data set of summer olympics have been explored.
+In this the data set, data of summer olympics have been explored.